-Note: If you are applying for an AFS licence, you should read the AFS Licensing Kit (RG 1, draft updated RG 2 and draft updated RG 3).
-The AFS Licensing Kit explains the AFS licence application process and the 'proof' documents you may need to provide to support your application.
+Note: If you are applying for an AFS licence, you should read Regulatory Guide 1 Applying for and varying an AFS licence (RG 1) and the AFS Licensing Kit.
+These explain the AFS licence application process and the 'proof' documents you may need to provide to support your application.